FOSSEE/OpenModelica_Arduino_With_MDD/README.md

 # OpenModelica_Arduino_With_MDD on Linux (Ubuntu 16.04 onwards)
-Embedded Experiments with OpenModelica and Arduino with facility for Embedded C code generation Free & Open Source library for based on OpenModelica to perform Embedded Experiments with Arduino.Also, there is a facility to  generate Embedded C code by using Modelica_DeviceDrivers models.
+Embedded Experiments with OpenModelica and Arduino with facility for Embedded C code generation.

+Free & Open Source library for based on OpenModelica to perform Embedded Experiments with Arduino.Also, there is a facility to  generate Embedded C code by using Modelica_DeviceDrivers models.
 Library description